 Common wisdom says the least depth of field or depth of focus the less chance you have of distortion ruining your image.

-I have found this never to work for me but perhaps you will have better luck.
+I have found this never work’s for me but perhaps you will have better luck.

 5. windy days have less surface heat but no guarantees, the same goes for over water.